JeanLamego/weather-app-react/README_en.md

 ## 📜 Technologies

-The Weather App was built with ReactJS which allows users to search for weather forecast information for different cities around the world.
+The Weather App was built with ReactJS, allowing users to search for weather forecast information for different cities around the world.
 It utilizes the OpenWeather API to provide real-time weather information.
-Notably, its background dynamically adjusts according to user search terms, creating a personalized visual experience.
-Additionally, the website showcases the user's local time, ensuring up-to-date relevance for weather forecasts and plans it also displays the relevant information in a user-friendly and intuitive manner.
+My favorite aspect is that the background dynamically adjusts according to user search terms, creating a personalized visual experience.
+Additionally, the website displays the user's local time to complement the weather forecasts, and presents the relevant information in a user-friendly and intuitive manner.
 ## 🙌 Contribution and Feedback

 Contributions and feedback are highly appreciated!
 If you have suggestions for improvements or new features, please feel free to share your thoughts.